Out-of-Hospital Medical Direction and the Intervener Physician

 Reaffirmed by the ACEP Board of Directors October 2001 and October 1997

-Originally approved by the ACEP Board of Directors April 1984 titled, "Control of Advanced Life Support at the Scene of Medical Emergencies"
+Originally approved by the ACEP Board of Directors with title “Control of Advanced Life Support at the Scene of Medical Emergencies” April 1984

-The American College of Emergency Physicians (ACEP) believes that the direction of out-of-hospital care at the scene of a medical emergency should be the responsibility of the individual in attendance who is most appropriately trained and knowledgeable in providing out-of-hospital emergency management and transport.
+The American College of Emergency Physicians (ACEP) believes that the direction of out-of-hospital care at the scene of a medical emergency should be the responsibility of the individual in attendance who is most appropriately trained and knowledgeable in providing out-of-hospital emergency care and transport.
+This is typically a certified EMS provider acting as part of the responding EMS agency.

 During routine operations, the out-of-hospital provider is responsible for management of the patient and acts as an agent of the EMS medical director.